luxbyanka/my-snippets/README.md

 ## New Mac config for dev env

+### Using the dotnet core binaries

+To run the `dotnet` executable and avoid getting the error message _"dotnet" can't be opened because Apple cannot check it for malicious software_ it's necessary to run `sudo spctl --master-disable`.
+This will enable a new option at _System preferences_ > _Security & Privacy_ > _General_ > _Allow apps downloaded from:_.

 ### Export stuff for .net Core, Java and NPM

 To force *npm* to install all its crap in a user defined dir: